corrad-software/corrad-processmaker/doc/overview/PROJECT_OVERVIEW.md

 5. The form becomes available for use in processes
 6. When a form task is encountered in a process, the assigned user sees the form
 7. Form submissions store data in the process variables

+### Process Participation

+1. User logs into the system and views their task inbox
+2. User opens and completes assigned tasks
+3. User submits task forms with required data
+4. Process advances based on task completion
+5. User can view process history and status
+6. User can initiate new process instances

 ## Data Flow